AdobeDocs/experience-platform.fr-FR/help/rtcdp/destinations/adobe-target-v2-extension.md

 This extension is available in the [!DNL Destinations] catalog for all customers who have purchased Adobe Real-time CDP.

-To use this extension, you need access to [!DNL Experience Platform Launch]. [!DNL Experience Platform Launch] est proposé aux clients de Adobe Experience Cloud en tant que fonctionnalité à valeur ajoutée incluse.
-Contact your organization administrator to get access to [!DNL Launch] and ask them to grant you the **[!UICONTROL manage_properties]** permission so you can install extensions.
+To use this extension, you need access to [!DNL Adobe Experience Platform Launch]. [!DNL Platform Launch] est proposé aux clients de Adobe Experience Cloud en tant que fonctionnalité à valeur ajoutée incluse.
+Contact your organization administrator to get access to [!DNL Platform Launch] and ask them to grant you the **[!UICONTROL manage_properties]** permission so you can install extensions.

 ## Installation de l’extension {#install-extension}